-The main purpose of Audit Committee is assisting the Board of Directors in performing the supervision on the quality and faith of execution regarding accounting, audit, financial report process and financial control of the Company, the focuses of its practice in 2021 are set forth below:
+The main purpose of Audit Committee is assisting the Board of Directors in performing the supervision on the quality and faith of execution regarding accounting, audit, financial report process and financial control of the Company, the focuses of its practice in 2022 are set forth below:

-- I .
-Reviewing and approving the annual and quarterly financial reports. - II.
+- I. Reviewing and approving the annual and quarterly financial reports. - II.
 Reviewing and approving the business report and proposal for distribution of profit. - III.
-Reviewing and approving the amendments of "Rules of Conduct with Respect to Inside Information and Trading". - IV.
+Reviewing and approving the amendments of internal control system, such as "Procedures for Acquisition or Disposal of Assets", "Rules and Procedures of General Meeting", "Rules and Procedures of Board of Directors Meetings", and "Rules of Conduct with Respect to Inside Information and Trading". - IV.
 Assessing the effectiveness of internal control system. - V. Reviewing and approving external auditor's independence, suitability and engagement. - VI.
-Reviewing and approving the proposal of 2022 audit plan. - VII.
-Reviewing and approving the plan to secure the long-term capacity support from key supplier partner. - W. Reviewing and approving the issuance of equity-type securities.
+Reviewing and approving the proposal of 2023 audit plan.

-The Audit Committee has held 6 meetings in 2021.
+The Audit Committee has held 6 meetings in 2022.
 The attendance of Independent Directors is as below:

-Title Name Number of Actual Attendance Number of Delegate Attendance Rate of Actual Attendance (%) Note Independent Director Jen-Lin (Norman) Shen 6 0 100% - Independent Director Dennis Lynn Segers 6 0 100% 1 Independent Director Charlie Xiaoli Huang 6 0 100% 1
+Title Name Number of Actual Attendance Number of Delegate Attendance Rate of Actual Attendance (%) Note (Note 1) Independent Director Jen-Lin (Norman) Shen 6 0 100% Renewal of office Independent Director Dennis Lynn Segers 6 0 100% Renewal of office Independent Director Charlie Xiaoli Huang 4 0 100% Term expired Independent Director Huei-Chu (Laura) Huang 2 0 100% New office assumed